deFOREST: Fusing Optical and Radar satellite data for Enhanced Sensing of Tree-loss: Technical Approach and Methodology

 \begin{itemize} \item The training data $\bv(\tau_0), \dots, \bv(\tau_s)$ will consist of 71 Sentinel-2 EVI measurements from Sentinel-2 between December 17, 2018 and March 21, 2020.
 These measurements are used to construct the projection matrix $\bP^{m}$ and are then applied to the optical EVI sequence $\bu(t^o_0),\dots,\bu(t^o_f)$, and the anomaly sequence $\bneta(t^o_0),\dots,\bneta(t^o_f)$ is obtained.
 The test data $\bu(t^o_0),$ $\dots,\bu(t^o_f)$ consist of 161 time samples between March 26, 2020 and December 26, 2022.
 Note that there is a changed notation from $t_k$ to $t^o_k$ to indicate that this time sample consists only of optical data. \item The second group consists only of Sentinel-1 SAR measurements $\bu(t^r_0),\dots,\bu(t^r_g)$.
 The full set of SAR observations consists of 234 samples between January 4, 2017 and December 28, 2022. \cm{However, since Sentinel-1 was launched earlier than Sentinel-2 we will always have SAR data for the time span corresponding to the optical training data as well as the time span before that going back to the start of Sentinel-1 observation.
 If we assume that the latter set of SAR data has a nontrivial impact on performance, possibly positive or negative, then the results from including this set of data would not account for how performance may differ for earlier/later validation data sets with different amounts of pre optical SAR data.
 Because of this, we start the use of SAR data on December 25, 2018, the first day after the optical data is available, and assume others truncate their SAR data likewise.
 After this truncation the second group contains 178 SAR observations.} Since these measurements are noisy, a spatio-temporal Bayesian filter is applied.
 For simplicity we will refer to $\bu(t^r_0),\dots,\bu(t^r_g)$ as the filtered data from the Bayesian method \cm{truncated with the start date of December 28, 2018}.
 Data measurements that are numerically low indicate presence of bare ground (possibly with small amounts of grass).
 If the measurements are high this indicates backscattering, and a structure such as a tree or human construction is located at that pixel. \end{itemize} Given the optical anomaly sequence and the radar measurement data $\bu(t^r_k)$ we can form the optical-radar state $\zeta(t_k) = f(\bneta(t^o_k), \bu(t^r_k))$, where $f$ is the emission function.

-In \textbf{Figure} \ref{results:zoom} the tracking of deforestation is shown for all three methods.
-Due to clouds, such tracking is difficult.
-However, the hybrid method that combines both optical and SAR data captures many deforestation activities.
-The hybrid approach, which combines optical and SAR data, proved to be effective.
-In the supplement video we demonstrate the time-evolution tracking of the forest from SAR and optical satellite data as trees are removed.
+In \textbf{Figure} \ref{results:zoom} the tracking of \po{forest loss} is shown for all three methods.
+Due to clouds, such tracking is difficult. \jct{However, the hybrid method, which combines optical and SAR data, captures many forest-loss events.} The hybrid approach, which combines optical and SAR data, proved to be effective.
+In the supplement video, we demonstrate time-evolution tracking of the forest from SAR and optical satellite data as trees are removed.
 However, these results are for a small area ($5120 \, m \times 5120 \, m$, $512 \times 512$ pixels).
 Notice that there is a delay of about 10 frames before the detection is confirmed.
-In the results section, we perform validation tests for an area of $92.19\,km \times 91.80\,km$ ($9219 \times 9180$ pixels) and compare the optical-only, SAR and hybrid methods.
+In the results section, we perform validation tests for \po{the study} area and compare the optical-only, SAR, and hybrid methods.
 There are significant advantages in using the hybrid method.